 - Stockpot – I use a 16 quarts pot.

 - Baking dish – for roasting the bones.

 As for the bones, I would suggest you get a mixture and make sure that they are grass-fed.
 It never hurts to ask your local butcher for guidance.
-Some with meat add more flavor and the roasted meat can be made into delicious meatballs later.
+Some with meat add more flavor and the roasted meat can be made into delicious croquettes later.

 3 lbs. beef bones ( a mixture of neck, knuckles and shin)

 Handful of thyme, rosemary and any other herbs at home

 Turmeric root, roughly chopped and grated

 - Preheat oven to 375 degrees and place the bones in a baking dish or cast iron pan.
 Let the bones roast for an hour, turning them over in 30 minutes.

 - Transfer the bones to the stockpot and add cold water, enough to cover the bones completely.
 The water should clear the bones by about 4-5 inches.
 Bring to a boil over high heat.
 Impurities will rise to the top.
 Use the ladle or the skimmer to remove these.